 A lot of the recording was done with all of us in the same room banging away at the same time—drums, guitars, vocals, bass, and all.
 The tracks are tough to mix that way — the drums bleed into every mike — but the feel is great, so it's worth it.
 And yes, we really did use the shower in the studio bathroom to get a the vocal sound on some of the tracks.

 I worked with lots of great players.
 Several of the songs feature the original Tennessee Rockets -- Bobby Newscaster of course, Jeff Lodsun on drums, and Bryan Smith on upright bass.
 These guys are great.
 It was kind of crazy working with them.
 They've known each other so long, and have a way of fighting with each other that goes back years and years.
 It can get tense in the studio, but it makes for exciting tracks.
 I also have Andy Rutherford playing guitar on a number of tracks.
 He's a great Tele player, really twangy in the Bill Kirchen tradition.
 He's also a monster on the baritone.
 There's some killer slap bass from Eric Shramek.
-And of course, the current edition of Western Bop...
+And of course, the classic edition of Western Bop...

 PUTTING THE BAND TOGETHER

 I took a hiatus of about 15 years from playing music.
 Got married, had kids, all that kind of stuff.
 Then I got the bug and had to get back into it.
 I realized the only way I could make it work was to book any gig I could, and then find the sidemen.
 It took me a while to get a stable band.
 I played with a lot of different musicians — you were never really sure who you'd see if you came to one of the gigs.
 There wasn't really much in the way of arrangements beyond "this one's in E”.
 At one point I was going to call the band "J.P.
 McDermott and Just Wing It."
 The lineup has been stable at times, but we add new songs pretty much every week, so we still do a lot of winging it.